ultralytics/yolov5/utils/loggers/clearml/README.md

         |_ LICENSE
         |_ README.txt
 ```
 But this can be any dataset you wish.
+Feel free to use your own, as long as you keep to this folder structure.

 Next, ⚠️**copy the corresponding yaml file to the root of the dataset folder**⚠️.
 This yaml files contains the information ClearML will need to properly use the dataset.
 You can make this yourself too, of course, just follow the structure of the example yamls.